-Use this guide and sample 3-day itinerary to New Mexico’s White Sands National Park and Carlsbad Caverns for your next trip.
-From what routes to take, where to stay along the way and tips on tours to take, this guide is sure to leave you feeling prepared to experience the most of New Mexico’s beauty in just a few days.
+Use this guide to New Mexico’s White Sands National Park and Carlsbad Caverns for your next trip.
+Find out what routes to take, where to stay, and more.

 There’s a reason they call it the “Land of Enchantment.”
 One visit to the unparalleled beauty of New Mexico’s varied landscape immediately puts travelers under its spell.
 Exploring Carlsbad Caverns and White Sands National Park provides some unique vantage points for immersing yourself in the state’s magical surroundings.

 From more than 145,000 acres of glistening white gypsum dunes to an unearthly landscape below ground, White Sands National Monument and Carlsbad Caverns couldn’t be more different, but these southern New Mexico attractions, located roughly 200 miles apart, share one important trait: They’re frequently at the top of travelers’ must-see lists.
 Less than four hours apart, these national treasures work great together as a combo road trip.

 Want some help kickstarting your travel plans?
 Take a peek at this 3-day itinerary exploring southern New Mexico’s best national park gems.

 Day 1: Start at Carlsbad Caverns